-Simpson Park Trail is a 2.6 mile lightly trafficked out and back trail located near Albany, OR that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+Simpson Park Trail is a 3.2 mile lightly trafficked out and back trail located near Albany, OR that features a river and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash